abhiishekh/CourseSellingApp-Frontend/README.md

 ### Express:
 A minimal and flexible Node.js web application framework
 ### MongoDB:
-NoSQL database for storing product, order, and user data
+NoSQL database for storing course, tutor, and user data
 ### JWT Authentication:
 For securing API routes and authenticating users
 ### Redux or Context API: